 C1 To familiarize students with the specifics of the horse's anatomy.
-C2 To make listeners aware of the relationship between the horse's anatomy and diagnostic and therap in this species.
+C2 To make listeners aware of the relationship between the horse's anatomy and diagnostic and therapeutic options in this species.
 C3 Transfer of knowledge in the field of diseases occurring in horses in relation to their anatomy.

-Code Outcomes in terms of Effects Examination methods Knowledge e - Student knows and understands:
+Code Outcomes in terms of Effects Examination methods Knowledge - Student knows and understands:

 W1 anatomy of the horse and clinically relevant morphological aspects typical of this species.
 O.W2 written credit W2 diagnostic and therapeutic methods appropriate for horses, resulting from their species-specific anatomy.
 O.W4 written credit Skills - Student can: U1 analyze and initially interpret clinical symptoms in terms of diseases typical for horses resulting from the specificity of their anatomy.
 O.U2 active participation U2 pre-plan the diagnostic procedure, taking into account the procedures typical for the examination of horses.
-O.U3 active participation Social o competences - Student is ready to: K1 use objective sources of information, with particular emphasis on current scientific publications in the field of hypiatrics and textbooks by leading authors in the field.
-O.K4 observation of student's work, active participation, report K2 expand knowledge and improve skills with the awareness of the advances in equine medicine and the resulting need for continuous education.
-O.K8 observation of student's work, active participation, report
+Social o competences - Student is ready to: K1 use objective sources of information, with particular emphasis on current scientific publications in the field of hypiatrics and textbooks by leading authors in the field.
+O.K4 report K2 expand knowledge and improve skills with the awareness of the advances in equine medicine and the resulting need for continuous education.
+O.K8 report